dgc-network/dgc-platform-v1/docs/source/app_developers_guide.rst

 This guide describes how to develop applications that run on the dgc-platform core platform.
-These applications primarily use the included dgc-platform SDK, Sabre smart contracts, and the dgc-platform daemon, ``gridd``.
+These applications primarily use the included dgc-platform SDK, Sabre smart contracts, and the dgc-platform daemon, ``dgc-platform-daemon``.

 .. toctree::